eclipse-lsp4j/lsp4j/documentation/README.md

 Now your language server is not only able to receive messages from the other side, but can send messages back as well.

-The final thing you need to to do in order to start listening on the given inputstream, is this:
+The final thing you need to do in order to start listening on the given `InputStream`, is this:

 ``` java
 launcher.startListening();